 Configure deployment credentials

-In this example, we'll deploy our static website to AWS S3.
-To do that, we need to use valid AWS credentials.
+To perform deployment in a CI/CD job, we need to use valid AWS credentials.
 A secure way to pass our credentials to Semaphore is by defining a secret.

 Create a new secret based on local